 Sadly, recent history has given rise to a school of thought that is expounded by animal rights activists (who don't work with wild animals daily) and who tend to group wild animals as a cohesive group when deciding what they think is right for all wild animals.
-Any and all contact with wild animals and humans is decried and outlawed.
+For them, any and all contact with wild animals and humans is decried and to be outlawed.

-Individually we have to decide where we stand in terms of this question, but such decisions are best made in a balanced, calculated way, based on an unemotional consideration of fact, backed by science.
-The moderate voice of reason is never extreme.
+Individually we have to decide where we stand in terms of this question, but such decisions are best made in a balanced, calculated way, based on an unemotional consideration of fact backed by science.
+The moderate voice of reason is balanced.

-Perhaps one of the most rational discussions regarding human/ wild animal interaction is that of Louis Dorfman, a passionate man who has had decades of experience with handling wild animals including the big cats and who has come to know and document many of the animal behaviours.
-Louis is based in the US.
+Perhaps one of the most rational discussions regarding human/ wild animal interaction is that of Louis Dorfman, a passionate man who has had decades of experience with the handling of wild animals including the big cats.
+Over the years, Louis and has come to know and document many animal behaviours.
+Louis is based in Texas.
 Share his love for animals at louisdorfman.com

 We take great pleasure in quoting extracts from his paper entitled "Interaction with wild animals - good or bad?"
 Although he does not lay claim to the absolute right way, he provides the following commentary: